Interview Question: "Why Shouldn't We Hire You?"

 This question is a more antagonistic version of the usual inquiry, “What’s your biggest weakness?”
 The primary strategy with both these questions is to use your answer as a chance to highlight a strength.
 Answered correctly, it's actually a chance for you to shine!

-The best responses answer the question with a quality that can be seen as a strength within the right corporate culture or work role whereas in another corporate setting or job, this same quality might not be embraced.
+The best way to answer this question is to twist it around to emphasize a strength.
+Choose a quality that can be seen as a positive within this company culture or work role (whereas in another corporate setting or job, this same quality might not be embraced).

 For example, if you prefer jobs and companies that reward independent thinking, you might respond, "You shouldn't hire me if you are looking someone who thrives in an environment where management strictly prescribes how to perform each task.
 I work better when I'm given some general guidelines with the desired outcome and am then allowed some leeway regarding how I would carry out that task."

-As mentioned above, you do have to give a reason why employers might not want to hire you, and it should be reasonable and honest.
+Don’t Skip Answering Altogether: As mentioned before, you do have to give a reason why employers might not want to hire you, and it should be reasonable and honest.
 Yes, you should focus on the positive, but failing to respond to the question at hand does not reflect well on you as a candidate.